thejsway/thejsway/manuscript/chapter15.md

 * The `style` property is not intended to access an element's style.
 You should use the `getComputedStyle()` function instead.

-* Manipulating the DOM with JavaScript should be done sparingly so that page performance doesn't suffer.
+* Manipulating the DOM with JavaScript should be done sparingly so that page performance doesn’t suffer.

 ## Coding time!